Sophia of Bavaria: Queen dowager regent

 Wenceslaus died in 1419.
 As a queen dowager, Sophia sought refuge with her brother-in-law, Sigismund of Hungary, whose claims on the throne of Bohemia she supported.
 For a period of time, Sophia was the official regent of Bohemia.

 In October 1419, the leading Bohemians signed a treaty with queen dowager Sophia with a promise to protect law and order.
 She soon lost authority, however.
 Sophia and Sigismund were involved in managing a property in Prešpurk together.
 There were rumours that Sophia and Sigismund had an affair.
-Sigismund remarked that the Queen dowager of Bohemia would surely marry again – possibly to Wladyslaw II of Poland.
+Sigismund remarked that the Queen dowager of Bohemia would surely marry again – possibly to Wladyslaw II Jagiello of Poland.

 Sophia died on 4 November 1428.